-This topic notably fell in the philosophy test of the 2015 baccalaureate.
+This question notably fell in the philosophy test of the 2015 baccalaureate.

 It is difficult with such a subject to engage with a historical event.
 It was easier to start your reflection, to hook your reader – in this case the corrector – either by a quotation, or by a literary work which would expose the opposition between individual and society as we will see in the definitions.

 consciousness: very difficult to define, you will have to come back to this notion during your development.
-Malebranche defines consciousness as the inner feeling that one has of a thing of which one cannot form a clear and distinct idea, and Rousseau as the feeling that the human being has of his states and his acts
+Malebranche defines consciousness as the inner feeling that one has regarding a thing of which one cannot form a clear and distinct idea.
+Jean-Jacques Rousseau defines it as the feeling that humans have regarding their states and their acts.

-reflection: the reflection is a returned image, a representation.
+Reflection: the reflection is an image, a representation.
 It can also be understood as a weakened representation, a degree on which you could play in the plan.

-society: State of collective life; mode of existence characterized by the life in group
+society: State of collective life; mode of existence characterized by the life in the group

 We must not stop the definitions we have just given, they can evolve.
-However, it is interesting to note the opposition between individual and society, two terms present in the subject, and which already announced in the introduction also lead to the problematic.
+However, it is interesting to note the opposition between individual and society, two terms present in the question, and which already announced in the introduction also leads to the question that pinpoints the problem.

-The small formula “is it” is characteristic of subjects that call for a dialectical answer, a plan in three parts.
-There are of course different approaches, and we offer a classic but effective plan in the development below.
+The small formula “is it” is characteristic of exam questions that call for a dialectical answer, an outline in three parts.
+There are, of course, different approaches, and we offer a classic but effective outline in the development below.

 I. Society influences the consciousness of individuals

-“It is not consciousness that determines life, but life that determines consciousness,” said Marx
+“It is not consciousness that determines life, but life that determines consciousness,” said Karl Marx

-Consciousness is determined in relation to the individual, as Freud reminds us in a radical way:“Our consciousness, far from being the implacable judge of which the moralists speak, is, by its origins, “social anxiety” and nothing more”
+Consciousness is determined in relation to the individual, as Sigmund Freud reminds us in a radical way:“Our consciousness, far from being the implacable judge of which the moralists speak, is, by its origins, “social anxiety” and nothing more“.

 II.
 But the core of consciousness of the individual remains irreducible

-Descartes, in order to formulate his famous formula Cogito ergo sum, first puts the watch in brackets.
+René Descartes, in order to formulate his famous formula cogito ergo sum, first puts the watch in brackets.
 By doing that, he erases the society, he excludes it.
 The consciousness of the individual is fundamentally without society.
 See more explanations on the Discourse of the method.

 III.
 The conscience of the individual is built in relation to itself and in relation to the relations to the society that it perceives

-Propose your plans and ideas, there is not only one possible correction, especially in philosophy.
+Propose your outlines and ideas, there is not only one possible correction, especially in philosophy.
 Do not hesitate to comment below!